MeetShah9/Collection-and-exploration-of-radiohead-lyrics/README.md

 # Collection and Exploration of Radiohead lyrics
+## Overview
+This data was collected with intentions of training a RNN to gnereate lyrics similiar in nature, but due to limited quantity of data being avaiable the model was generating garbage.
+Maybe I will come back to this problem again in future but for now i'm leaving this problem.

 # 1) Data Collection

 This Python script scrapes the lyrics of albums by the band Radiohead from Genius.com using their API.
 It saves the lyrics of each album to individual JSON files.